martinbarge/martin-barge/_posts/2021-08-10-Academic-English-Online.md

 In around 2010, we developed an in-house website designed to help students at UK universities develop their academic English language skills.
 The website is named Academic English Online, and was build using static HTML pages, created using the University of Southampton Learning Object Creator tool (LOC Tool).
 The LOC tool generates structured HTML pages, with CSS designs and JavaScript for interactive components (mostly div display objects).
-Each Learning Object (page) links across to a varied range of additional interactive activites, made using Hot Potatoes, Tanida Quizbuilder, Articulate Studio, and some custom coded FlashMX objects.
+Each Learning Object (page) links across to a varied range of additional interactive activites, made using Hot Potatoes (see <a href="https://hotpot.uvic.ca/">Hot Potatoes</a>), Tanida Quizbuilder (see <a href="https://www.quiz-builder.com/download.html">Tanida Quizbuilder</a>), Articulate Studio (see: <a href="https://articulate.com/360/studio">Articulate 360</a>, and some custom coded FlashMX objects.
 The entire site was hosted on one of the University's FTP servers.
 Over time, the website technologies were surpassed by developments in web technologies, most notably the advent of HTML5 and the phasing out of Flash.